Understanding Wills and Trusts: Why Choose a Lifetime Trust?

 Trusts avoid probate, avoid remarriage risks, and avoid reliance-based claims.

-You reach a compelling conclusion:
+We reach a compelling conclusion:

 Most of the disputes that arise around wills — including the high-profile cases where courts override testamentary wishes — would not have arisen at all if the assets had been placed into a lifetime trust.